kaikai23/kaikai23.github.io/_pages/about.md

 papers: true
 projects: true
 ---
-I am a master student at  [Robotics and Perception Group](https://rpg.ifi.uzh.ch/index.html) led by [Prof. Davide Scaramuzza](https://scholar.google.ch/citations?user=SC9wV2kAAAAJ&hl=en).
-I am interested in Computer Vision, especially by using Efficient Deep Learning.
-Currently, I am working on my master's thesis focusing on efficient Vision Transformers by exploiting token sparsity.
+I am a Data Science master's student at  [University of Zurich (UZH)](https://www.uzh.ch/cmsssl/en.html).
+I was lucky to did my master thesis on sparse computation for vision transformers at [Robotics and Perception Group](https://rpg.ifi.uzh.ch/index.html) under the supervision of  [Prof. Davide Scaramuzza](https://scholar.google.ch/citations?user=SC9wV2kAAAAJ&hl=en).
+My interest lies in computer vision and deep learning, especially with efficient computation.
-Prior to that, I received my bachelors degree in _Mathematics and Applied Mathematics_ from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+Prior to my master's study, I obtained my bachelor's degree in _Mathematics and Applied Mathematics_ from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).

 [comment]: <> (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)